 1.12.
 The scope of this Safety Guide is limited to the regulation of safety and does not extend to nuclear security.
-However, recommendations are provided in this Safety Guide on the interfaces between nuclear security and safety.
+However, recommendations are provided in this Safety Guide on the interfaces between safety and nuclear security.
 The regulation of safety and nuclear security should be carried out in such a way that safety measures and nuclear security measures are designed and implemented in an integrated manner so that nuclear security measures do not compromise safety and safety measures do not compromise nuclear security.
 The essential elements of an effective nuclear security regime are established in the Nuclear Security Fundamentals [9].
-Guidance on addressing nuclear security aspects is provided in the Nuclear Security Recommendations on Physical Protection of Nuclear Material and Nuclear Facilities, (INFCIRC/225/Revision 5), IAEA Nuclear Security Series No. 13 [10], the Nuclear Security Recommendations on Radioactive Material and Associated Facilities, IAEA Nuclear Security Series No. 23-G [12].
+Guidance on addressing nuclear security aspects is provided in the IAEA Nuclear Security Series No.\$13, Nuclear Security Recommendations on Physical Protection of Nuclear Material and Nuclear Facilities, (INFCIRC/225/Revision 5)\, IAEA Nuclear Security Series No. 13-[10], IAEA Nuclear Security Series No. 14, the Nuclear Security Recommendations on Radioactive Material and Associated Facilities, IAEA Nuclear Security Series No. 14-[11] and IAEA Nuclear Security Series No. 23 G-[12].